 The Department typically admits four doctoral students per year, two in each of its concentrations.
-We welcome all qualified applicants and offer competitive funding for four years of the program to each of our admitted students, provided students continue to meet expectations.
-In year five, students may be awarded Teaching Assistantships in exchange for teaching two courses each semester.
+We welcome all qualified applicants and offer competitive funding for five years of the program to each of our admitted students, provided students continue to meet expectations.